Sergio Pardo

-Sergio Enrique Pardo Valenzuela (born 24 February 1948) is a Chilean football manager and former footballer who played as a attacking midfielder.
+Sergio Enrique Pardo Valenzuela (born 24 February 1948) is a Chilean football manager and former footballer who played as an attacking midfielder.

 Playing career

 As a child Pardo was with Juventud San Rafael, then he joined Colo-Colo where he coincided with successful players such as Manuel Loco Araya and Leonel Herrera and made his professional debut in a match against O'Higgins at the age of 18.
 In Chile he also played for Deportes Ovalle, Lister Rossel and Naval.

 After the 1973 Chilean coup d'état, he moved to Guatemala and played for Aurora FC, Deportivo Zacapa, Universidad SC, Juventud Retalteca and Deportivo Pensamiento, what was his last club.
 He won the titles of both the first and the second level of the Guatemalan football league system along with Aurora FC (1975) and Deportivo Pensamiento (1980), respectively.
 He also had a stint with CD Santiagueño in El Salvador.

 Coaching career

-He has had a extensive career, mainly in Guatemala.
+Pardo has had an extensive career, mainly in Guatemala.
 He made his debut coaching Tipografía Nacional from 1984 to 1986.
 After a brief stint with Dely, a soccer team from the United States, he returned to Guatemala in 1996 to coach Deportivo Amatitlán, with whom he won the Copa de Guatemala.